lucianogiuseppe/JS-Auto-DeObfuscator/README.md

 JSADO injects into the webpage a js script, that hook the function.
 Once the function hooked is executed, the js script injected shows a pannel with the code catched.

 ##Personalization
-You can open the python files and edit: browser/browserName,outputFileName in jsado class.
-For jsado_selenium.py and Chrome: the default port is 9515, if you need: change it.
+You can open jsado.py and edit: browserName, outputFileName or decomment in hackStr the import of js beautify For jsado_selenium.py and Chrome: the default port is 9515, if you need: change it.

 ##Developer